SystemSpace/Compendium/compendium.rst

 Are there any atrocities widely known in LFE?
   There's a lot.
 Like, a lot.

+Are their places in LFE that are worse/ much worse than the worse we've had here?
+Or actions that you'd think are worse to have happen to a individual, such as things like torture?
+  Insane slavery, food shortage, holocausts, wars, wars, more wars.

+  People contaminate entire galaxies at once, or go on killing sprees.

+Single people can be/are that strong?
+  Yes, it's possible.
+There can be insane gaps.

+Are there people akin to superheroes who try to help with people like that?
+  I suppose so.

+How does one become that strong?
+  Put your soul to it.

 What are the most serious crimes in LFE?
   The most serious crime would be trying to make it impossible for someone to ever have good memories again.